jmcl17/lesson5_javascript2/README.md

  published the project.)

 ### Lessons Learned in the Assignment:
-1. (Briefly describe a lesson/concept learned in this lesson.)
+1. I learned that elements can be cleared using the getElementById method.
-2. (Briefly describe a lesson/concept learned in this lesson.)
+2. I learned hoe to use an if/else and if statement to help calculate the tax.
-3. (Briefly describe a lesson/concept learned in this lesson.)
+3. I learned that if/else statements only execute the action of the condition is true and not false.